reliatec-gmbh/LibreClinica/docs/instructions/install_lc-1.0_official.md

 In a productive environment your system administrator should configure a web server like nginx or apache to act as a reverse proxy for your LibreClinica installation so that you can access your installation from the URL configured for key _sysURL_.

+# Troubleshooting
+* **Problem:** On some systems an error 500 (Message "Servlet.init() for servlet [pages] threw exception") appears when requesting the login-screen for the very first time
+* **Cause:** 2 versions of the castor library in the WAR
+* **Fix:** delete castor-1.2.jar from the WEB-INF/lib by issuing ``rm delete castor-1.2.jar``.
+If you followed the instructions above, the extracted WAR containing WEB-INF/lib should be found under /var/lib/tomcat9/webapps/.